Key Insights (TL;DR)

 Adopt a proactive communication cadence

-Clients who feel informed are less likely to pursue litigation.
-Regular updates, especially during periods of volatility, help align expectations.
+Regular updates, especially during periods of volatility, help align expectations and reduce litigation risk.

 How NAPA Premier Helps RIAs Navigate Litigation Risk